Sreejan-22/crictube/README.md

 # crictube

+### About the project

-Crictube is a video library application containing curated videos on cricket
+Crictube is a video library application containing curated videos on cricket.
+One can watch videos, search for videos, create playlists, save videos to watch them later.

-Tech Stack - MERN Stack
+### Tech Stack

+**Frontend** - React, Redux Toolkit, CSS, Chakra UI, React Router

+**Frontend** - Express, MongoDB + Mongoose

+Code for the backend of the application can be found [here](https://github.com/Sreejan-22/video-library-backend)

+### Contact

+Connect with me on [Twitter](https://twitter.com/sreejan_ch) or [LinkedIn](https://linkedin.com/in/sreejanchaudhury)